 View All Testimonials

-ELSAG North America and Selex ES are Finmeccanica companies.
+ELSAG North America is part of Selex ES, a Finmeccanica company.

 “It was DNA 10 years ago; LPR is the NEXT Revolution in Policing...” — Dr. Stanley Erickson, National Institute of Justice